xlcnd/isbntools/docs/devs.rst

     **Take Note**: These classes are optimized for one-calls to services and not for batch calls.

 Helpers
 -------

-In ``isbntools.dev.lab`` you can find several methods, that we found very useful, but you should consider them as betha software and they will change a lot in the future.
+In ``isbntools.dev.lab`` you can find several methods, that we found very useful, but you should consider them as beta software.
+They can change a lot in the future.

 ---------------------------------------------------------------------------------

-You can browse the code, in a very structured way, at sourcegraph_.
+**You can browse the code, in a very structured way, at sourcegraph_.**

 .. _wcat: https://github.com/xlcnd/isbntools/blob/master/isbntools/dev/wcat.py